spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 *****************************

 In order to run scripts with GUI you need to allow X11 redirection.
-First, save your Docker image:
+First, save your Docker image if you haven't already done so:

 1. Open another Terminal
 2. List current docker images